The Listening Body®since 1991

 THE ALEXANDER TECHNIQUE

 What is the Alexander Technique?

-A set of principles whereby one learns to use themselves in a more easeful way.
+It uses a set of principles whereby one learns to use themselves in a more easeful way.
 Over a time of lessons, you learn how to do what you do, better.
 It is a psychophysical system that re-educates one's kinesthetic sense to more effectively coordinate the mind to body connection, thereby improving balance and posture.
 A means of multiplying movement choices and mental choices that effect your whole life!